the space beneath every thought.

 what silence gives you

-understanding silence is one thing. feeling what it does — in your body, your decisions, your days — is another. here is what regular practice actually changes.
+understanding silence is one thing. feeling what it does — in your body, your decisions, your days — is another. these are not promises. they are what is noticed when the practice becomes a place you return to.

 ~